Dani-logHunter/windows-ir-case-study/LEARNED.md

    - I believe the real growth sets in when you respond under pressure, learn through failure, and keep moving forward.

    - We never stop learning.
-There are still so many attacks in the wild and I stay up to date with reading on MITRE ATT&CK, reading cyber attack news from all over the world and just learning how to better using advanced tools for protection.
+There are still so many attacks in the wild and I stay up to date with reading on MITRE ATT&CK, reading cyber attack news from all over the world and just learning how to better protect

+     systems.

+   - I am learning more advanced topics like wireshark packet capturing, amongst other things.